 This policy aims to promote the basic physical and mental well-being of both students and staff member at STC Higher Education.
-It also offers specific provisions in order to assure as much as possible: equal opportunities in situation of disability, respect for diverse sexual orientation and faith, tolerance zero for bullying and harassment.
+It also offers specific provisions in order to assure as much as possible: equal opportunities in situations of disability, respect for diverse sexual orientations and faiths, as well as zero tolerance for bullying and harassment.

-STC Policy Document - OEP Last updated July 2019
+STC Policy Document - OEP Last updated August 2023